ybabts/EAV/README.md

 manipulated just like any other value.
 As a result, developers gain more control over the error management in their programs, leading to more predictable and robust code.

+# Why choose Errors as Values over other Result Libraries

+While there are other libraries that attempt to mimic the "Result" type from languages like Rust, Errors as Values (EAV) offers several advantages that make it a superior choice for TypeScript and JavaScript developers.

+0. **Minimal Object Creation:** Other libraries often create additional objects to represent successful and error outcomes.
+This can lead to unnecessary memory usage and potential performance overhead.
+In contrast, EAV treats errors as regular values, which means it doesn't need to create additional objects.
+This makes EAV more efficient and lightweight.
+1. **Stronger Utilization of TypeScript's Type System:** EAV leverages TypeScript's type system to its fullest.
+It uses union types to represent potential outcomes and type guards for error checking.
+This results in more explicit and type-safe code, making it easier to reason about the possible outcomes of a function.
+Other libraries may not utilize the type system as effectively, which can lead to less type-safe code.
+2. **Less Syntax Compared to Other Libraries:** While EAV does require some additional syntax compared to traditional error handling, it's less than what's required by other "Result"-like libraries.
+These libraries often introduce new constructs to encapsulate successful and error outcomes, which can lead to more complex and verbose code.
+In contrast, EAV uses existing JavaScript and TypeScript constructs, resulting in cleaner and more concise code.

 # V8 and JIT compiler Performance